socius-org/sentibank/CONTRIBUTION.md

   - Determine the domain (i.e Psychology, Economics, Politics) or genre (i.e News, Social Media, Academic)
   - Refer to existing lexicons to identify gaps to fill

 > ``ℹ️`` Before dedicating resources to creating new dictionary, please open an [issue](https://github.com/socius-org/sentibank/issues) outlining your proposed lexicon.
 This can serve as a transparent public record on how lexicons are created, processed and enhanced.
-We expect this record to: Allow all SentiBank users to better understand the composition and quality of included dictionaries; Enable substantive community discussion; and Provide a learning opportunity for those developing lexicons in the future.
+We expect this record to: Allow all sentibank users to better understand the composition and quality of included dictionaries; Enable substantive community discussion; and Provide a learning opportunity for those developing lexicons in the future.

 ## 📝 Composition
 - Contains a minimum of 100 labeled sentiment terms/phrases.
 Smaller sample sizes tend not over-index specific sources.